Indian Rebellion of 1857: Jhansi

 Jhansi State was a Maratha-ruled princely state in Bundelkhand.
 When the Raja of Jhansi died without a biological male heir in 1853, it was annexed to the British Raj by the Governor-General of India under the doctrine of lapse.
 His widow Rani Lakshmi Bai, the Rani of Jhansi, protested against the denial of rights of their adopted son.
 When war broke out, Jhansi quickly became a centre of the rebellion.
 A small group of Company officials and their families took refuge in Jhansi Fort, and the Rani negotiated their evacuation.
 However, when they left the fort they were massacred by the rebels over whom the Rani had no control; the British suspected the Rani of complicity, despite her repeated denials.

-By the end of June 1857, the Company had lost control of much of Bundelkhand and eastern Rajasthan.
+By the end of June 1857, the company had lost control of much of Bundelkhand and eastern Rajputana.
 The Bengal Army units in the area, having rebelled, marched to take part in the battles for Delhi and Cawnpore.
 The many princely states that made up this area began warring amongst themselves.
 In September and October 1857, the Rani led the successful defence of Jhansi against the invading armies of the neighbouring rajas of Datia and Orchha.

 On 3 February, Sir Hugh Rose broke the 3-month siege of Saugor.
 Thousands of local villagers welcomed him as a liberator, freeing them from rebel occupation.

 In March 1858, the Central India Field Force, led by Sir Hugh Rose, advanced on and laid siege to Jhansi.
 The Company forces captured the city, but the Rani fled in disguise.

 After being driven from Jhansi and Kalpi, on 1 June 1858 Rani Lakshmi Bai and a group of Maratha rebels captured the fortress city of Gwalior from the Scindia rulers, who were British allies.
-This might have reinvigorated the rebellion but the Central India Field Force very quickly advanced against the city.
+This might have reinvigorated the rebellion, but the Central India Field Force very quickly advanced against the city.
 The Rani died on 17 June, the second day of the Battle of Gwalior, probably killed by a carbine shot from the 8th King's Royal Irish Hussars according to the account of three independent Indian representatives.
 The Company forces recaptured Gwalior within the next three days.
 In descriptions of the scene of her last battle, she was compared to Joan of Arc by some commentators.